itwars/astro-exposure-time/README.md

 # Setup and running

-- Add your own technical specification in config.yml file
+- Add your own technical specification in config.yml file (some technical parameters can be find on [Digital Camera Database](https://www.digicamdb.com/)
 - go run main.go
 - As a result :